 Including a website will help direct users to your work or a relevant page, while helping Twitter verify why you qualify as a person or account of public interest.-

 4. Set Tweets to Public

 Your tweets must be publicly available to earn verification.
-To do this, just go to your Twitter settings, click “Privacy and security” and make sure the “Protect your tweets” box remains unchecked.
+To do this you’ll need to venture into your privacy settings.
+Just go to your Twitter settings, click “Privacy and security” and make sure the “Protect your tweets” box remains unchecked.

 More Tips to Get Verified

 As Twitter’s verification application process is no longer available, getting verified is now reliant on Twitter — and other users — acknowledging your account as worthy of public interest.

 Want to build an audience, increase engagement, and improve your odds of being verified?
 Post more.